jimmys01/rfm69gw/README.md

 #define IRQ_NUM             5
 ```

-Note: the was an error in the ESP12 footprint for version 0.1 of the board and GPIO 4 and 5 where swapped, so even thou the schematic showed IRQ pin to be GPIO4 it was 5 instead.
+Note: the was an error in the ESP12 footprint for version 0.1 of the board and GPIO 4 and 5 were swapped, so even thou the schematic showed IRQ pin to be GPIO4 it was 5 instead.

 ## Firmware